-Records of processing activities
+Records of categories of personal data processing activities

-- 1. Member States shall provide that each controller shall maintain a record of all categories of personal data processing activities under their responsibility.
-This record shall contain the following information: - (a) the name and contact details of the controller, any joint controller and the data protection officer; - (b) the purposes of the processing; - (c) the categories of recipients to whom the personal data have been or will be disclosed including recipients in third countries; - (ca) a description of categories of data subjects and of the categories of personal data; - (cb) where applicable, the use of profiling; - (d) where applicable, the categories of transfers of personal data to a third country or an international organisation; - (da) an indication of the legal basis of the processing operation, including transfers, for which the data are intended: - (e) where possible, the envisaged time limits for erasure of the different categories of data; - (f) where possible, a general description of the technical and organisational security measures referred to in Article 27(1).
+- 1. Member States shall provide that each controller (...) shall maintain a record of all categories of personal data processing activities (...) (...) under its responsibility.
+This record shall contain (...) the following information: - (a) the name and contact details of the controller and any joint controller (...), and data protection officer, if any; - (b) the purposes of the processing; - (c) the (...) categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries; - (ca) a description of the categories of personal data concerning (...)data subjects; - (d) where applicable, the categories of transfers of personal data to a third country or an international organisation (...); - (e) where possible, the envisaged time limits for erasure of the different categories of data; - where possible, a general description of the technical and organisational security measures referred to in Article 27(1). - 2. (...) - 2a.
+Member States shall provide that each processor shall maintain a record of all categories of personal data processing activities carried out on behalf of a controller, containing: - (a) the name and contact details of the processor or processors and of each controller on behalf of which the processor is acting; (...); - (b) the name and contact details of the data protection officer, if any; - (c) the categories of processing carried out on behalf of each controller; - (d) (...) - (e) (...) - (f) where possible, a general description of the technical and organisational security measures referred to in Article 27(1).

-- 2. (...) - 2a.
-Member States shall provide that each processor shall maintain a record of all categories of personal data processing activities carried out on behalf of a controller, containing: - (a) the name and contact details of the processor or processors, of each controller on behalf of which the processor is acting and the data protection officer, if any; - (b) the categories of processing carried out on behalf of each controller; - (c) where applicable, transfers of data to a third country or an international organisation, including the identification of that third country or international organisation, where explicitly instructed to do so by the controller; - (d) where possible, a general description of the technical and organisational security measures referred to in Article 27(1). - 2b.
-The records referred to in paragraph 1 and 2a shall be in writing, including in an electronic form. - 3.
+- 2b The records referred to in paragraphs 1 and 2a shall be in writing, including in an electronic or other non-legible form which is capable of being converted into a legible form. - 3.
 On request, the controller and the processor shall make the record available to the supervisory authority.